senwerks/Flask-to-Ollama/README.md

 ## TODO

-- Fix the formatting of the responses, eg math responses are still broken due to markdown formatting clashing with mathjax formatting.
+- Fix the formatting of responses with math in them, eg math responses are still broken due to markdown formatting clashing with mathjax formatting.
+- Do some better LLM-specific formatting.
+If the model replies with <think> tags (and there's actually content between the tags) then format the <think> part differently to the final response.
+Make it modular so we can add other formatting for other special parts of responses.